Yaskawa-Global/motoros2/doc/ros_api.md

 > Only the physical safety circuit (E-stop button, safety fence, PFL) provides emergency-stop assurance.
 > Do not present this service to an operator as an emergency stop, and do not use it as a substitute for one.

-Note: as with `stop_traj_mode`, the underlying stop sequence toggles the controller's HOLD state ON and then OFF.
+On success, the underlying stop sequence applies and releases command HOLD.
+Pendant and external HOLD are separate controller HOLD sources.
-If an operator had set HOLD at the pendant, that HOLD is **released** by this service.
+On failure, command HOLD and the software stop remain asserted; resolve the fault before attempting to resume motion.

 ### write_group_io